 Before my recent trip trip to Oklahoma City, I had only been to Oklahoma once.
 My husband and I cut through the corner of the state last summer as we drove from Wisconsin to Texas.
 It was dry, hot, and dusty!

-Before this trip, I had only been to Oklahoma once.
-My husband and I drove from Wisconsin to Texas last summer, and we cut through the state on our way home to Dallas.
-I was hoping to stop in Oklahoma City, but our geography was off, and we ended up nowhere near there on that quick jaunt through Oklahoma.
+I was hoping to stop in Oklahoma City.
+Our geography was off though, and we ended up nowhere near there on that quick jaunt through Oklahoma.

-The main reason I wanted to go was to check out the OKC National Memorial & Museum, but the more I read about the city, the more excited I got.
-I never would have guessed there are so many awesome things to do in Oklahoma City!
+The main reason I wanted to go was to check out the OKC National Memorial & Museum, so I was surprised when I discovered there are so many other awesome things to do in Oklahoma City!

-Are you ready to join me as I explore this fun, artsy, and totally walkable city?
+Are you ready to explore this fun, artsy, and totally walkable city with me?
 Grab a cup of coffee, because I took tons of pics!

 All About Cha is a small local chain, and the inside of the Bricktown location was comfy and spacious.
 It would be the perfect place to get some work done or hold a meeting.

 My plan for the first day was to visit the Oklahoma City National Memorial & Museum and to explore Downtown, Automobile Alley, and Midtown.

 And in case you're wondering, I walked everywhere I'm mentioning by myself (my husband was working).
 It was convenient and easy to get around, and I always felt safe.